 Socialise when you can, even if it’s on the phone or via the internet.
 Talking to others lets you know you aren’t alone and have friends and family who love you, even if you can’t physically be together

-Take breaks as often as you need too.
-If you find yourself hurting more than normal, let others take over so you can relax.
+Take breaks as often as you need to.
+If you find yourself hurting more than usual, let others take over so you can relax.
 It’s no fun having a party if you can’t participate.

-It’s hard to keep up on Christmas day with out triggering a flare up.
-So rather than looking at what you can’t eat or do, look at what you CAN eat and do.
+It’s hard to keep up on Christmas day without triggering a flare-up.
+So, rather than what you can’t eat or do, look at what you CAN eat and do.
 Know what foods you should stay completely away from, and what foods you can have a little of.
 If everyone’s outside playing in the sunshine, sit outside with them, if you can join in, but if you can’t that doesn’t matter.
 Be kind to yourself, you are doing the best you can, and you’re doing amazingly!

-If you do actually need to get dressed for the day, then prepare something that’s comfortable in advance.
+If you actually need to get dressed for the day, prepare something comfortable in advance.
 You can’t predict an endo flare but you can have a backup outfit.
-Leggings, long loose dresses and stretchy trousers, all take some of the pressure off your pelvic area and can also help you feel less self-conscious.
+Leggings, long loose dresses, and stretchy trousers, all take some of the pressure off your pelvic area and can also help you feel less self-conscious.

 If you can’t make it out of the house and have to cancel your plans to go out, maybe have your friends and family over for a Christmassy night in?
 Ask them to bring some games (ones that you can sit down for!), snacks and their favourite movies.

 Have everything you need when you need to take a break.
-This could include medications, hot water bottle, wheat bag, tablet or laptop to watch some TV to relax, cosy blanket, candles or anything else that you think will help you take a break.
-You could even pack an emergency bag with you if you are out visiting family and friends.
+This could include medications, a hot water bottle, a wheat bag, a tablet or laptop to watch some TV to relax, a cosy blanket, candles, or anything else you think will help you take a break.
+You could even pack an emergency bag if you are visiting family and friends.